Muhammad Hussein Tantawy: Military career

 Tantawi, who was of Nubian origin, joined the Egyptian Military Academy in 1952 and received his commission as an Army officer on 1 April 1955 in the infantry.
 The following year he took part in the Suez War (or the Tripartite Aggression as it is often known in Egypt) as an infantry platoon commander.
 He was promoted to major in 1961 and commanded an infantry company in Yemen during the North Yemen Civil War.
-Later in his career he was involved in the Six-Day War of 1967 as a battalion commander, the War of Attrition of 1967–1970, and the October or Yom Kippur War of 1973.
+Later in his career he was involved in the Six-Day War of 1967 as a mechanized infantry battalion commander, the War of Attrition of 1967–1970, and the October or Yom Kippur War of 1973.
 During the Yom Kippur War he was a lieutenant colonel commanding the 16th mechanized infantry battalion.
-He held various command and staff appointments including both the Chief of Staff and then Commander of the Second Field Army between 1986 and 1989.
 Additionally he served as a military attaché to Pakistan between 1983 and 1985, an important role given the two countries' political and military links.
-Tantawi served as a Commander of the Republican Guard Forces between 1989 and 1991, and later a Chief of the Operations Authority of the Armed Forces.
+After that he was appointed as mechanized brigade commander and then a division commander.
+As a major general, Tantawi served as a Commander of the Second Field Army between 1986 and 1989.
+Then he was appointed as the Commander of the Republican Guard Forces between 1989 and 1991, and later a Chief of the Operations Authority of the Armed Forces.
 In 1991, he also commanded an Egyptian Army unit in the U.S.-led Gulf War against Iraq to force Iraq to withdraw from Kuwait, which it had invaded in 1990.

-On 29 May 1991, following the dismissal of Colonel General Youssef Sabri Abu Taleb, Tantawi was promoted to lieutenant general rank and appointed minister of defense and military production and commander-in-chief of the Egyptian Armed Forces.
-After one month he was promoted to general colonel rank, which he held for two years before being promoted to the rank of field marshal, the highest rank in the Egyptian military, in 1993.
+On 29 May 1991, following the dismissal of General.
+Youssef Sabri Abu Taleb, Tantawi was promoted to lieutenant general and appointed minister of defense and military production and commander-in-chief of the Egyptian Armed Forces.
+After one month he was promoted to general rank, which he held for two years before being promoted to field marshal, the highest rank in the Egyptian military, in 1993.
 It is believed that Tantawi would have succeeded Mubarak as President of Egypt had the assassination attempt in June 1995 been successful.
 Early in 2011, Tantawi was seen as a possible contender for the Egyptian presidency.

-Robert Springborg wrote that "Foreign military professionals... liken[ed] Tantawi to the CEO of the largest corporate conglomerate in Egypt" because his primary concern was the economic well-being of the military, not the performance of its nominal tasks and duties.